wesleylima/wesleylima.github.io/content/blog/what-is-gun-database/index.md

 ## Misleading Claims and Bad Expectation Management

 ### Performance
-Gun makes some outrageous performan comparisons against "real" databases.
+Gun makes some [outrageous performance comparisons](https://news.ycombinator.com/item?id=13249469) against "real" databases.
 But as you'll come to see, comparring gun with "real" databases is laughable.
 Passing around unecrypted, unsigned, unindexed data with no ACL is actually very computationally easy.
 Their "conflict resolution algorithm" that syncs data is a lexical comparison.
 Gun is missing _lots_ of featuers that "real" databases provide.
 Without these feature, their performance "metrics" don't mean anything.

 ### Ease of Use
 Gun people often explain the project as "an open source Firebase!"